Withergate/api/README.md

 The application can be run in two profiles:

-- default (no profile filled): containes in-memory database for testing and local startup
+- local - contains in-memory database for testing and local startup
 - live - used for cloud deployment to GCP, needs to have GOOGLE_APPLICATION_CREDENTIALS and database password injected in order to work

+When testing the full stack, it is highly recommended to run all the game components on the local machine.
+This can be easily done using the bundled `docker-compose` by running `docker-compose up`.

+The game will be then accessible at `http://localhost:3000`.

 ### 🤝 Authentication